Trexler Study and Travel Grants

 - Applications can be downloaded here and filled out electronically.
-Please send applications as an email attachment to email@example.com or in the mail to Assistant to the Bishop for Faith and Leadership Formation, Metropolitan New York Synod, 475 Riverside Drive, Suite 1620, New York, NY 10115.
+Please send applications as an email attachment to [email protected] or in the mail to Director of Grant Management, Metropolitan New York Synod, 475 Riverside Drive, Suite 1620, New York, NY 10115.

 - Applicants will be considered throughout the calendar year.
 Fellowship grants will be made so long as interest income from the fund is sufficient.
 Before you apply, therefore, you may wish to enquire at the synod office whether or not funds are currently available.

-- When applications are received, the Assistant to the Bishop for Formation will convene an ad hoc committee of synod staff persons to review and evaluate applications, making a recommendation to the Synod Council for their consideration and possible approval.
+- When applications are received, the Director of Grant Management will convene an ad hoc committee of synod staff persons to review and evaluate applications, making a recommendation to the Synod Council for their consideration and possible approval.